Ghifari160/docker-ubuntu/README.md

 Because the official image is lacking.

 ## Why this image is better than the official image ##
 This image adds many utilities that is lacking on the official image.
+Packages can be requested via the [Issue Tracker][g16-ub-issue].

 Added packages:
 ```